 Description and background of a research problem

-This part of the UX research plan is primarily used to describe, explain, and present to stakeholders:
+This part of the UX research plan is primarily used to describe, explain, and present to stakeholders the following:

-In more colloquial terms, the background of a research problem should explain what a project is about, present and give access to the most crucial information.
+In more colloquial terms, the background of a research problem should explain what a project is about.
+It should present and give access to the most crucial information.

-- a reason behind the desire to conduct a study with users
+- The reason behind the desire to conduct a study with users

 More detailed research questions will follow from a clearly defined purpose of UX research.